 AZ-204: Develop message-based solutions

 Are you looking for a way to develop message based solutions using Azure services?
-Do you want to learn how to use , Azure Event Grid, and Azure Event Hubs to create reliable and scalable applications?
+Do you want to how to use , Azure Event Grid, and Azure Event Hubs to create reliable and scalable applications?
 If so, you are in the right place!

-In this blog post, I will introduce you to the AZ-204 objectives related to message-based solutions and give you some tips and resources to prepare for this section of the exam.
+In this blog post, I will introduce you to the AZ-204 exam objectives related to message-based solutions and give you some tips and resources to prepare for this section of the exam.
 Let's get started!

 Service Bus queues vs Storage queues